Skip to Content

 Roots need oxygen.
 And when the soil stays wet and never dries out—even a bit—this prevents the flow of oxygen to the roots.
 Given the prevalence of overwatering, I’d recommend that as the first thing to consider.
 Most varieties of monstera like the top several inches of their soil to dry out before you water them again.

 However, soil is an often-overlooked part of the watering equation.
 If your soil is too dense, it will retain too much water.
 Even if you water once a week.
+Choose a chunky, well-draining soil that will allow all of the excess water to drain from the pot’s drainage holes.
+Use a soil designed for indoor plants.

-But as if things couldn’t get more confusing…yellowing leaves on houseplants can also be a result of underwatering.
+But as if things couldn’t get more confusing…yellowing leaves can also be a result of underwatering.
 If you don’t give your plant the water it needs, it has the opposite problem—the root system can’t keep the plant going.

-These plants like the top several inches of soil to dry out before you water them again.
-However, if you let the soil dry out completely, you’ll likely begin to notice signs of stress.
+Monstera plants like at least the top several inches of soil to dry out before you water them again.
+However, if you let the soil dry out completely, you’ll likely begin to notice signs of stress like browning leaf tips, wilting foliage, and yes—yellowing leaves.

+When we moved earlier this year, I really underwatered a few of my plants.
+I tend to err on the side of underwatering since it is usually safer.
 However, I went too far with my big Thai constellation monstera.
-One day after moving I was shifting some plants around and noticed a yellowing leave on the plant.
+One day after moving I was shifting some plants around and noticed a yellowing leaf on the plant.
 Heartbreaking!
 Why did it have to be this one?!

 yellowing leaf on a thai constellation monstera